 - Two courses comprise the Practicum Program in Human Ecology: HECOL 408 and 409.
-HECOL 408 must be successfully completed prior to completing HECOL 409. - Students are not permitted to register in Practicum Program courses while on academic warning. - (3) Registration in Practicum Program courses is a two-part process.
+HECOL 408 must be successfully completed prior to completing HECOL 409. - (2) Students are not permitted to register in Practicum Program courses while on academic warning. - (3) Registration in Practicum Program courses is a two-part process.
 Students must first complete and submit an application form to the Practicum Coordinator in April prior to the academic year they will take their practicum courses.
 Students then register in HECOL 408 and 409. - (4) HECOL 408 is offered in Fall Term.
 HECOL 409 is offered in both Winter Term and Spring Term.
-Not all cooperating employers offer placements in both Winter and Spring. - (5) Students registering in Spring Term HECOL 409 will not be eligible for convocation in June immediately following their practicum. - (6) Because of the intensity of the workload while completing HECOL 409, students must not exceed the ★15 maximum in course registration for that term - (7) A student who has been assigned a grade of "W" or "NC" in a Practicum Program course is entitled to a second registration in this course.
+Not all cooperating employers offer placements in both Winter and Spring. - (5) Students registering in Spring Term HECOL 409 will not be eligible for convocation in June immediately following their practicum. - (6) Because of the intensity of the workload while completing HECOL 409, students must not exceed the ★15 maximum in course registration for that term. - (7) A student who has been assigned a grade of "W" or "NC" in a Practicum Program course is entitled to a second registration in this course.
 If a student receives a "W" or "NC" in the second attempt of a Practicum Program course, he/she is normally required to withdraw from the BSc in Human Ecology program. - (8) Any student who has withdrawn from a Practicum Program course must receive the approval of the Practicum Coordinator to reregister in the course. - (9) During their practicum students are expected to conduct themselves according to the AHEA Code of Ethics and the University of Alberta Code of Student Behavior.

-34.9.3 Family Ecology Major
+34.10.3 Family Ecology Major

-The Family Ecology major with minors in Child and Youth Studies, Community Nutrition, Community Studies, Consumer Studies or Gerontology, provides students with the opportunity to learn about family strengths, issues, prevention and intervention techniques across the life span.
-Some areas that will be covered are parent-child relationships, family relations, community diversity, community development, sexuality, family challenges, aging, family finances and consumer behavior.
-Graduates will work in jobs such as program coordinators, day care managers, career counsellors, social workers, family support workers, consumer educators, credit counsellors, financial counsellors, and retirement planners.
+The Family Ecology major with minors in Aging, Child and Youth Studies, Community Diversity, Community Ecology, Community Nutrition, or International Development provides students with the opportunity to learn about family strengths, issues, prevention and intervention techniques across the life span.
+Some areas that will be covered are parent-child relationships, family relations, community diversity, community development, sexuality, family challenges, aging, and family finances.
+Graduates will work in jobs such as program coordinators, day care managers, career counsellors, social workers, family support workers, credit counsellors, financial counsellors, and retirement planners.

 - a.
-HECOL 210, 211, 213, 310, 313, 322, 412, 413, and 440
+HECOL 210, 211, 213, 310, 313, 321, 322, 412, 413, and 440

 - b.
 HECOL 212 or 414

 - c.
 SOC 271

-See §§34.9.5 to 34.9.8 and 34.9.11 for course requirements.
+See §§34.10.5 to 34.10.9 and 34.10.13 for course requirements.

-34.9.4 Textiles and Clothing Major
+34.10.4 Textiles and Clothing Major

-The Textiles and Clothing major with minors in Consumer Studies, Community Studies, Design and Product Development, Fashion Merchandising, Interior Design or Museum Curatorship and Conservation provides opportunities for students to learn about textile and apparel design including computer-aided design, the fashion business, the textile and apparel industries both locally and globally, textile and apparel science and quality assurance, theories of fashion and dress, residential interiors and museum curatorship.
+The Textiles and Clothing major with minors in Design and Product Development, Fashion Merchandising, Interior Design, Museum Curatorship and Conservation, Community Diversity, Community Ecology or International Development provides opportunities for students to learn about textile and apparel design including computer-aided design, the fashion business, the textile and apparel industries both locally and globally, textile and apparel science and quality assurance, theories of fashion and dress, residential interiors and museum curatorship.
 Graduates are employed in fashion buying and merchandising, apparel design, fashion media, computer-assisted designing, textile and apparel quality assurance, museum management or textile conservation, theatre costume design, interior design and housing, or as business entrepreneurs.

 - a.
-HECOL 150, 170, 268, 360, and 441 - b. ★3 from EDIT 202, ENGG 208, or HECOL 350 - c.
-HECOL 370 or 472 (see Note) - d. ★12 from HECOL 341, 350, 353, 354, 370, 453, 454, 460, 461, 462 472, 477, 478
+HECOL 150, 170, 268, 360, and 441

+- b. ★3 from EDIT 202, ENGG 208 or HECOL 350

+- c.
+HECOL 370 or 472 (see Note 1)

+- d. ★12 from HECOL 341, 350, 353, 354, 370, 453, 454, 460, 461, 462, 472, 477, 478 (See Note 2)

+- e. ★3 Free Elective

+Notes:

-Note: HECOL 370 is required for the Design and Product Development minor (see §34.9.9).
+- HECOL 370 is required for the Design and Product Development minor (see §34.10.10). - (2) ★6 must be 400-level

-See §§34.9.7 to 34.9.10 and §§34.9.12 to 34.9.13.
+See §§34.10.7 to 34.10.8 and §§34.10.10 to 34.10.14.